 The program is intended to meet the needs of emerging Alberta writers for guidance, collaboration and encouragement.
 This is not an introductory creative writing course; it is a one-on-one pairing of apprentices and mentors.
 The program is an intensive, hands-on opportunity intended to provide a disciplined and focused period of work for emerging writers.

-We will accept up to seven apprentices to work with mentors this year, including one pairing for the Mary Bell Mentorship Scholarship, (awarded to an emerging woman writer 50 years of age or older), and one pairing supported by the Sharon L. Henderson Fund for Young and Emerging Writers.
+We accepted seven apprentices to work with mentors this year, including one pairing for the Mary Bell Mentorship Scholarship, (awarded to an emerging woman writer 50 years of age or older), and one pairing supported by the Sharon L. Henderson Fund for Young and Emerging Writers.

-Two spots will also be reserved specifically for BIPOC writers.
+Two spots were also reserved specifically for BIPOC writers.

 The Writers’ Guild of Alberts is committed to equity and inclusion in its programs and encourages applications from First Nations, Inuit and Métis individuals.